Zephyrus: An Agentic Framework for Weather Science: Abstract

 \section{Abstract}

 Foundation models for weather science are pre-trained on vast amounts of structured numerical data and outperform traditional weather forecasting systems.
 However, these models lack language-based reasoning capabilities, limiting their utility in interactive scientific workflows.
 Large language models (LLMs) excel at understanding and generating text but cannot reason about high-dimensional meteorological datasets.
-We bridge this gap by building a novel agentic framework for weather science.
-Our framework includes a Python code-based environment for agents (\oursworld) to interact with weather data, featuring tools like an interface to WeatherBench 2 dataset, geoquerying for geographical masks from natural language, weather forecasting, and climate simulation capabilities.
+We bridge this gap by building the first agentic framework for weather science.
+Our framework includes a Python code-based environment for agents (\oursworld) to interact with weather data, featuring tools including a WeatherBench 2 dataset indexer, geolocator for geocoding from natural language, weather forecasting, climate simulation capabilities, and a climatology module for querying precomputed climatological statistics (e.g., means, extremes, and quantiles) across multiple timescales.
 We design \ours, a multi-turn LLM-based weather agent that iteratively analyzes weather datasets, observes results, and refines its approach through conversational feedback loops.
 We accompany the agent with a new benchmark, \oursbench, with a scalable data generation pipeline that constructs diverse question-answer pairs across weather-related tasks, from basic lookups to advanced forecasting, extreme event detection, and counterfactual reasoning.
-Experiments on this benchmark demonstrate the strong performance of \ours\ agents over text-only baselines, outperforming them by up to 35 percentage points in correctness.
-However, on harder tasks, \ours\ performs similarly to text-only baselines, highlighting the challenging nature of our benchmark and suggesting promising directions for future work.
+Experiments on this benchmark demonstrate the strong performance of \ours\ agents over text-only baselines, outperforming them by up to 44 percentage points in correctness.
+However, the hard tasks are still difficult even with frontier LLMs, highlighting the challenging nature of our benchmark and suggesting room for future development.
+Our codebase and benchmark are available at \url{https://github.com/Rose-STL-Lab/Zephyrus}.